trillionclues/portfolio/README.md

 ## Credits

 - The design for my website was inspired by the Developer Portfolio template by [Michael Weaver](https://developer-portfolio-v2.netlify.app/)
-- - The icons used on my website were from [React Icons](https://react-icons.github.io/react-icons/)
+- The icons used on were from [React Icons](https://react-icons.github.io/react-icons/)

 ## License